-- an introduction with teaching tips, including information on mixed ability, dyslexia, CLIL, project work, English Plus Key competences, evaluation and testing, and using technology. - photocopiable Student Self-assessment Checklists. - teaching notes and answers for all the Student's Book material. - ideas for extra optional activities linked to the Key competences. - background notes, cultural information, and language notes. - · the tapescripts.
+- an introduction with teaching tips, including information on mixed ability, dyslexia, CLIL, project work, evaluation and testing, and using technology. - teaching notes and answers for all the Student's Book material. - ideas for extra optional activities linked to the Key competences. - background notes with cultural information, and language notes. - the tapescripts.